ylify/VEHoP/README.md

 Dependencies: java, miniprot, python, CD-HIT, TransDecoder, OrthoFinder, FastTree, IQ-TREE2, Mafft, BMGE, HmmCleaner (optional), BioPerl, uniqHaplo, AlignmentCompare.

+Situation:
+1) if all inputs are proteins, it should work in any organisms, including prokaryotes and eukaryotes.
+2) if some of the inputs are transcripts. the genetic_code in TransDecoder should be adjusted.
+In this pipeline, we adopt the Universal (default).
+3) if some of the inputs are genomic sequences, you should add the database for alignment.

 #Installation

 ##Pre-installation: mamba (highly suggested) or conda.
 Link: https://github.com/conda-forge/miniforge#mambaforge